uyuni-project/sumaform/README_ADVANCED.md

 Legal values for released software are:

-- `4.0-released`   (latest released Maintenance Update for SUSE Manager 4.0 and Tools)
 - `4.1-released`   (latest released Maintenance Update for SUSE Manager 4.1 and Tools)
 - `4.2-released`   (latest released Maintenance Update for SUSE Manager 4.2 and Tools)
 - `4.3-released`   (latest released Maintenance Update for SUSE Manager 4.3 and Tools)